By Gopi Rao, Sangeetha Saran, and Faye Martins

 Common Mistakes People Make When Practicing

-People make a few common mistakes when they start out with yoga.
+People make a few common mistakes when they start with yoga.
 Here are some of the most common mistakes to avoid:

 1. Not Warming Up Properly: It’s essential to warm up your body before practicing yoga.
 A simple warm-up routine of light cardio and stretches will help prepare your body for the workout.